DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ### Changing Attributes and Skills

-All Attributes and Skills start at a `MISSING` modifier.
-The Attribute modifier `MISSING`.
+All Attributes and Skills start at a 0 Modifier.
 You can adjust your Skills and Attributes using your Experience Points, which will help define how capable your character for relevant actions.
 On initial character creation, you can spend points to increase or gain points to decrease